 The ECC's member institutions' athletic departments and Student-Athlete Advisory Committee groups are also celebrating National Hispanic Heritage Month and recognizing Hispanic/Latino student-athletes on their campuses by featuring student-athletes' stories, sharing educational resources, promoting events, serving cultural food options in the dining halls, and more.

-Throughout the month, the ECC will spotlight several student-athletes across its platforms.
-The third of our four rollouts features Mercy University field hockey (coming to the ECC in Fall 2026!) junior Maddie Preston, Roberts Wesleyan University women's basketball senior Laura Granada Floria, and St. Thomas Aquinas College women's track and field sophomore Dayna Jimenez.
+The third of our four rollouts featured Mercy University field hockey (coming to the ECC in Fall 2026!) junior Maddie Preston, Roberts Wesleyan University women's basketball senior Laura Granada Floria, and St. Thomas Aquinas College women's track and field sophomore Dayna Jimenez.
+Jimenez was also featured on this week's East Coast Conference Podcast.
+Listeners can stream, download, and subscribe to the East Coast Conference Podcast through Apple Podcasts, Spotify, and the official ECC website at ECCSports.org/podcasts.

 Can you share about your own cultural identity?